Evaluating transformers for lightweight action recognition

 Raivo Koot

-BSc Student (now at Apple)
+BSc Student (now an MLOps Engineer at Apple)

 Haiping Lu